ssabarik1997-code/Data-Analytics-Portfolio/README.md

-# Data-Analytics-Portfolio
+# Data Analytics Portfolio

-A collection of end-to-end data analytics projects using SQL, Excel, Power BI, Tableau, focused on real-world business and marketing use cases.
+This repository serves as a central portfolio of my data analytics projects.
+It includes hands-on projects developed using SQL, Excel, Power BI, Tableau, with a strong focus on real-world business, marketing, and decision-making use cases.